Skip to content

 Example of a Contact Heat Map in Salesforce, used to manage stakeholder relationships in sales and account management.

-- Likelihood To Recommend.
+1. Likelihood To Recommend

-A Contact Heat Map helps you:
+Why Use A Contact Heat Map in Salesforce?

 • Identify key stakeholders in the buying process.